stormpath/stormpath.github.io/angularjs/guide/_sources/access_control.txt

 If you need to show or hide specific elements in response to group state, you can use the `ifUserInGroup`_ and `ifUserNotInGroup`_ directives.
-In this example, we show a link to the Admin view if the user is in the admin group.
+In this example, we show a link to the Admin view if the user is in the Admin group.
 If the user is not in the Admin group, we let them know that they need to request access: